-This 231-bed furnished residential village is purpose-built for our students in a prime location - it's literally on campus!
-You'll enjoy a short walk to class and are still just minutes away from the city centre, libraries, gyms and sports grounds.
+This 231-bed furnished residential village is purpose-built for our students on campus.
+You'll enjoy a short walk to class and are just minutes away from the city centre, libraries, gyms and sports grounds.
 You'll also meet lots of new people and become part of a great student community.